>>> def simple_coroutine(): # (1)

 The first

-.
+Eventyielded is'leave garage'.
 This suspends the coroutine, and lets the simulation main loop proceed to the next scheduled event.
-When it’s time to reactivate this process, the main loop willsend
+When it’s time to reactivate this process, the main loop willsendthe current simulation time, which is assigned totime. -

 This block will be repeated once for each trip.